yonsoo-seo/inserting-box/README.md

 # inserting-box
-A satisfying block fitting in a space through python(blender)
+The Satisfying box fitting in to a space (through python/blender)